dasniko/testcontainers-keycloak/README.md

 ## TLS (SSL) Usage

-You have two options to use HTTPS/TLS secured communication with your Keycloak Testcontainer.
+You have three options to use HTTPS/TLS secured communication with your Keycloak Testcontainer.

 ### Built-in TLS Keystore